 After a while, I cannot help but chuckle.

 “What is it?” he says, confused.

-“I don’t know if I’d call reading a book about it once long ago as being particularly knowledgeable,” he says.
+“I don’t know if I’d call reading a book about it once or twice long ago as being particularly knowledgeable,” he says.

 “It does appear to have interested you, though, has it not?”
 I say, “It is rather rare when you speak so much unprompted.”